Gut support for Histamine Intolerance and MCAS

 Gut Supports with Salicylate Intolerance

-If you have salicylate intolerance, you might not do as well with the HCL Guard+.
+If you have Salicylate Intolerance, you might not do as well with the HCL Guard+.

 That’s because the ginger and DGL are higher salicylate.